apache/calcite/site/_docs/model.md

 {% endhighlight %}

 declares a path with two elements: the schema '/usr/lib' and the schema '/lib'.
-Most schemas are at the top level, so you can use a string.
+Most schemas are at the top level, and for these you can use a string.

 `materializations` (optional list of